mausimus/ShaderGlass/README.md

 * _Output -> Frame Skip_ - in order to improve performance divide frame rate by n (capture is done at VSync rate)

 * _Shader_ - choose RetroArch shader to apply, or _none_ shader for testing

+You can save and load profile files which will store all the options.
+It's also possible to pass profile file path on the command line and ShaderGlass will load it on startup.

 #### Tuning